 You can connect your on-premises network to a VNet using any combination of the following options:

 - Point-to-site virtual private network (VPN): Established between a single PC connected to your network and the VNet.
 This connection type is great if you're just getting started with Azure, or for developers, because it requires little or no changes to your existing network.
 The connection uses the SSTP protocol to provide encrypted communication over the Internet between the PC and the VNet.
-The latency for a point-to-site VPN is unpredictable and encrypted, since the traffic traverses the Internet.
+The latency for a point-to-site VPN is unpredictable, since the traffic traverses the Internet.

 - Site-to-site VPN: Established between your VPN device and an Azure VPN Gateway.
 This connection type enables any on-premises resource you authorize to access a VNet.
 The connection is an IPSec/IKE VPN that provides encrypted communication over the Internet between your on-premises device and the Azure VPN gateway.
 The latency for a site-to-site connection is unpredictable, since the traffic traverses the Internet.